nabeebegh/nCal/README.md

 - "*As a user, I want to be able to save my calendar and view it later*"
 - "*As a user, I want to be able to load a previously saved calendar*"

+## Phase 4: Task 2
+For this task, I chose to make the Date class robust.
+Originally, the constructor of the Date class which has an *int day* parameter passed through it had the following requires clause:
+**REQUIRES: 1 <= day <= Maximum Days in given month*.
+The constructor in the Date class was the only method in the class with a requires clause.
+To make the constructor robust, I implemented a checked exception called *InvalidDayException*, which was thrown by the constructor of the date class if the conditions of the original requires clause was not met.
+With the exception being fully tested and implemented, the requires clause was removed and the effects clause was updated to :*EFFECTS: If (1 <= day <= Maximum Days) is not true, throw InvalidDayException.
+Otherwise, construct a day with a month, day, and empty lists for user entries.*.
+Thus, the Date class is now robust!